conversationai/wikidetox/viz_v2/README.md

 This project relies on Google's [BigQuery API](https://cloud.google.com/bigquery/docs/reference/rest/v2/) to query data, via an express server.
 To setup an instance you need a Google Cloud Project with the Perpsective API enabled.

-1. Download a gcloud key file under API access in your cloud project, and store it in root
+1. Download a service account key under API access in your cloud project, and store it in root folder
 2. Go to server/config.ts and enter the `gcloudKey` and `API_KEY` fields with a path to a keyfile for google cloud access, and a Perspective API key respectively.

 ## Development server that watches Vue project